alexwillman/Project1-GNS3-Mid-Size-Company-Network/12-firewall-and-acl-rules.md

 show ip ospf neighbor
 ```
-pfSense should still apear as a FULL neighbor.
+pfSense should still appear as a FULL neighbor.

 **L3-Multilayer-SW1:**